 Over the years, many famous karate masters have worked tirelessly to keep the discipline active and evolving and left behind great deeds of heroism and exemplary lives that can inspire people to this day.
 These are the world’s best karate masters who reached the pinnacle of excellence in karate.

-Let us discuss the lives and achievements of some of these exemplary karate fighters.
+Let us discuss the lives and achievements of some of 7 best karate fighters.

 Table of Contents

 1. Matsumura Sokon

 Karate originated in Okinawa and Matsumura Sokon was one of the first Okinawan karate masters who truly helped propagate the discipline and get people interested.
 As one of the original Okinawan masters of early karate, his contribution to karate is extremely significant.